Max-lacoste/Collatz/README.md

 <img src="17_img.PNG"/>

 Within Table 4 we can see 1X+1 and 3X+1 will never create a lesser power of 2 during the combined multiplication and addition stage.
-The uniqueness 3X+1 has over other variants can be seen to be it will never affect the 2^1 binary slot as the overflow always results with this 2^1 slot remaining its previous value.
+The uniqueness 3X+1 has over other variants can be seen to be it will never affect the 2^1 binary slot.
+This is due to the overflow never causing additions of lesser powers of 2 and so always results with this 2^1 slot remaining its previous value.
 Instead, this 2^1 slot can only be modified during the division stage.

 We can see variants with higher K values will have cases where the multiplication and addition stage will result in a combination of lesser power of 2 to be added.
 This causes the new lowest lesser power of 2 to not have increased from the original enough to have outgrown the K multiplication rate.
-This will then also lead to unexpected behaviour as this lesser power of 2 will then cause direct alterations to when the next multiplication occurs.
+This can then possibly lead to further unexpected behaviour as this lesser power of 2 can cause direct alterations to when the next multiplication occurs.

 ## Conclusion
 We have explored the root cause of negative numbers causing loops within 3X+1 and looked at the reason why the other variants of KX+1 can cause unexpected behaviour.